rconradharris/simpledot/README.rst

 1) Copy your dotfiles into a directory (iCloud Drive, Dropbox, or a ``git`` repo)

-2) Register your dotfiles directory with simpledot using the ``simpledot source`` command.
-Make sure your dotfile contain annotation which describe where the symlink should be created.
+2) If you're not storing your dotfiles at ``~/dotfiles``, register your dotfiles directory with simpledot using the ``simpledot source`` command.
+Add any annotation overrides to the files if necessary.

 3) Run ``simpledot up`` to create symlinks